 In the above photo, Ashley St. Germaine stands in a circle of her peers as she holds her “talking stick” and speaks to the others in the circle.
 The students are taking part in the new restorative practice program at the Cloquet Area Alternative Education Program (CAAEP).
 Jamie Lundemail@example.com

 We have two tracks this year.
-First Steps and Next Steps
+Building Knowledge and Deepening Knowledge

 Are you new to Restorative Practices (RP) and Process?
 Are you growing your understanding of RP Circles and RP Process?
 These offerings are for you!

 Monday: Breaking the School Pipeline to Prison

 Thursday-Friday: Circle for Dakota, Ojibwe, and other American Indian Educators

 Restorative Practices First Step Laraine and Paul Mickelson, Monday all day

 This one-day session is an exploration of who you are and how your personal restorative impulses show up in the world.
 An overview of restorative philosophy, including what restorative practices are and what they are not, will help to deepen the exploration of personal practices.
 Participants of the trainings are encouraged to attend, along with administrators, family members and school board representatives.